nicoaspra/lemniscateinstitute002/_services/calculus/DC-1.6-graph-of-functions.md

 <!-- <iframe src="https://www.desmos.com/calculator/g7izucn6nn" width="100%" style="min-height:400px"></iframe> -->

+This topic may have been covered in previous prerequisite courses, specifically in Analytic Geometry.
+As you may have already learned, there are numerous methods for plotting a graph from an equation.
+However, if you have forgotten how to do so, we will utilize the **simplest method**, which is by *plotting multiple points on a Cartesian plane and then tracing them to form a line or a curve*.
+While this method might not be convenient for graphs that you are already familiar with (e.g., lines and conic sections), it can be particularly useful for more complicated functions.
+The downside of this method is that it can be a bit time-consuming, especially for complex graphs.

-From the past lessons, we have already established a clear understanding of what a function is.
-But aside from equations and tables, functions can also be represented in the form of graphs.
-For example, a function of $f(x)=x^2$, can be tabulated by assigning values to $x$.
+To demonstrate this, let's start with what we have already established previously.
+We have a clear notion that functions can be represented in different forms, such as equations, graphs, and even tables.
+So, if we have a function $f(x) = x^2$, we can first tabulate it by assigning values to $x$ and solving the value of $y$.

 $$
 \begin{array}{c|rrrrrrr}